Notonagoro

-Sukamto Notonagoro (10 December 1905 – 23 September 1981) was an Indonesian legal scholar and thinker.
+Prof. Dr. (H.C.)
+Drs.
+KRT.
+Notonagoro (10 December 1905 – 23 September 1981) was an Indonesian legal scholar and thinker.
 He is credited as being the first to approach the state philosophy of Pancasila philosophically.

 Biography

 Notonagoro was born Sukamto in Sragen, Central Java, Indonesia on 10 December 1905.
-After marrying Gusti Raden Ayu Koostimah, daughter of Pakubuwono X, Susuhunan of Surakarta, as civil servant ('"abdi dalem"') of the '"Kasunanan"' kingdom, he was promoted to the rank of '"Bupati Anom"', given the royal title '"Raden Mas Tumenggung"' and given an 'adult' name of '"Notonagoro"'.
+After marrying Gusti Raden Ayu Kostimah, daughter of Pakubuwono X, Susuhunan of Surakarta, he adopted the royal title Raden Mas Tumenggung and changed his name to Notonagoro.

 Notonagoro graduated from the Rechtshogeschool in Jakarta in 1929, receiving the title Meester in de Rechten.
 He later received a Doctorandus in de indologie from Leiden University, Netherlands, in 1932.
 After graduating, he found work in the Central Economics Office in Surakarta from 1932 to 1938.
 At roughly the same time, from 1933 to 1939, he taught at the Particuliere Algemene Middelbare School in Jakarta.

 A year after Indonesia's independence, Notonagoro was asked to join the Ministry of Prosperity; the following year, he began teaching at the Faculty of Agriculture in Klaten, Central Java.
 In 1949 he assisted in the founding of Gadjah Mada University in Yogyakarta, later becoming a guest lecturer teaching agrarian law.
 By 1952 he had become dean of the faculty of law.

 Notonagoro became the founder of Gadjah Mada University's faculty of philosophy in 1968.
 For his work with the university and thoughts on Pancasila, Notonagoro was given an honorary doctorate in philosophy from Gadjah Mada University on 19 December 1973.
 He died on 23 September 1981.